 In case you're not familiar with the terms 'free radical' and 'oxidation', let me back up a little bit about the relationship between them.

 A stable (hence, harmless) atom or molecule has its electrons perfectly paired on the outer shell.
 But when it loses an electron on its outer shell due to chemical reaction, air pollution, radiation or other reasons, the pairing is upset, causing the atom or molecule to become highly reactive and thus aggressive.
 And this highly reactive atom or molecule is called free radical.

-To restore its electron pairing, this barbaric free radical will go around hunting for an easy target like a robber, snatching an electron away from a neighboring molecule that has weak (double) bonding, causing the molecule to disintegrate and separate into two atoms or molecules that have their electron pairing disturbed.
+To restore its electron pairing, this barbaric free radical will go around hunting like a robber for an easy target, snatching an electron away from a neighboring molecule that has weak (double) bonding, causing the molecule to disintegrate and separate into two atoms or molecules that have their electron pairing disturbed.
 These two atoms or molecules in turn become free radicals, and they'll repeat what the first free radical has done to them and attack other molecules nearby, leading to a destructive chain reaction.

 Let's go back to the structure of monounsaturated fatty acid.
 It has one missing pair of hydrogen atoms (pink box below), right?

 As there's a double bonding between 2 carbon atoms, imagine this fatty acid is exposed to air, any free radicals in the form of unstable oxygen atoms can attack and react with that 2 carbon atoms and make the monounsaturated fatty acid become unnaturally saturated.

 This chemical reaction between fatty acid and oxygen is called oxidation.
 Oxidation can also occur when the fatty acid loses its hydrogen atoms to the environment upon heating, rendering the fatty acid even more unsaturated and thus, unstable, and causing the environment to have more free radicals in the form of hydrogen atoms that are highly reactive.